Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: Human Resources

-Your employees are your greatest asset, but circumstances may arise in which you may need to share the wealth.
-A transfer agreement contract is a document that outlines the terms and conditions of an employee transfer from one company to another while keeping the original employment relationship intact.
-These contracts include:
+Sometimes you need to share the wealth.
+A transfer agreement covers the terms when an employee moves from one company to another while keeping the original employment relationship intact.

 4. Independent Contractor Agreement